freeletics/khonshu/docs/navigator/get-started.md

     that was passed as the generic type parameter.
 The lambda function then gets an instance of that `NavRoute` and calls the `@Composable` function that should be shown.

-    The other 2 functions to create destinations are `DialogDestination` and `BottomSheetDestination` - they declare destinations that use a dialog or bottom sheet as a container instead of being shown full screen.
+    There is also an `OverlayDestination` function to declare destinations that use a dialog or bottom sheet as a container instead of being shown full screen.

     ```kotlin
-    val infoSheetDestination: NavDestination = BottomSheetDestination { route: InfoSheetRoute ->
+    val infoSheetDestination: NavDestination = OverlayDestination { route: InfoSheetRoute ->
+        ModalBottomSheet(onDismissRequest = { /* TODO */ }) {
             InfoSheetContent(route)
         }
+    }

-    val confirmationDialogDestination: NavDestination = DialogDestination { route: ConfirmationDialogRoute ->
+    val confirmationDialogDestination: NavDestination = OverlayDestination { route: ConfirmationDialogRoute ->
+        Dialog(onDismissRequest = { /* TODO */ }) {
             ConfirmationDialogContent(route)
+        }
     }
     ```